What is Restaurant Marketing?

 - And 77% of ROI comes from segmented, targeted, and triggered campaigns.

-A quality WiFi marketing for restaurants platform like Bloom can give you quality data in the quantity required to develop accurate customer personas in a brick-and-mortar environment.
+A quality WiFi marketing for restaurants platform like Bloom can give you quality data within a quantity required to develop accurate customer personas in a brick-and-mortar environment.

 5. Boost Restaurant Marketing Results with Customer Segmentation